 Valuation of Supply Rules under GST

 GST is an indirect tax levied on the supply of goods and services in India.
 It was introduced to replace many indirect taxes that both the central and state governments previously levied.
 Under GST, the valuation of goods and services is an essential aspect that determines the amount of tax to be paid.
-Valuation rules play a crucial role in determining the value of supply, and it is essential to understand these rules to ensure compliance with GST regulations.
+GST valuation rules play a crucial role in determining the value of supply, and it is essential to understand these rules to ensure compliance with GST regulations.

 Each fiscal statute lays down rules and regulations for determining the tax value.
 Similarly, Section 15 of the CGST Act outlines the valuation rules for the supply of goods and/or services under different circumstances and to different individuals within the framework of GST.